Skip to main content

 Based on over three years of participant action research with queer teen media-makers and textual analysis of hundreds of youth-produced videos and popular media campaigns, the book unsettles assumptions that having a "voice" and gaining visibility and recognition necessarily equate to securing rights and resources.

-The Journey Out by
+The Pride Guide by

-Coming Out in College by
+Out in Time by